IumoInfinium/IumoInfinium/README.md

 #### Hello there !!

 - 👋 Hii, I'm Yash Mali
-- 😎 I like to make things which would i use personally
+- 😎 I like to make things which would i use
 - 👨‍💻 Experienced with Django & Flask (Python),React and databases.
 - ❤  I will be happy to work with others and contribute.